2023 Best Heavy Equipment Maintenance Schools in Kentucky

 After completing their degree, equipment maintenance graduates from Elizabethtown Community and Technical College carry an average student debtload of $8,630.

 Out of the 5 schools in Kentucky that were part of this year’s ranking, Bluegrass Community and Technical College landed the # 2 spot on the list.
-Bluegrass Community and Technical College is a moderately-sized public school located in the city of Lexington.
+Bluegrass Community and Technical College is a medium-sized public school located in the city of Lexington.

 The average amount in student loans that equipment maintenance majors at Bluegrass Community and Technical College take out is $8,006.